lockemind/angularjs-info-resources/angular-style-guide.md

 *Why?*: These services are wrapped by Angular and more easily testable and handle Angular's digest cycle thus keeping data binding in sync.

+##Animations
+###Usage
+Use subtle animations with Angular to transition between states for views and primary visual elements.
+Include the ngAnimate module.
+The 3 keys are subtle, smooth, seamless.

+###Sub Second
+Use short durations for animations.
+I generally start with 200ms and adjust until appropriate.

+###animate.css
+Use animate.css for conventional animations.

+##Comments
+###jsDoc
+If planning to produce documentation, use jsDoc syntax to document function names, description, params and returns.
+Use @namespace and @memberOf to match your app structure.